theupdateframework/specification/tuf-spec.md

   : <dfn>THRESHOLD</dfn>
   ::
-    An integer number of keys of that role whose signatures are required in order to consider a file as being properly signed by that role.
+    A positive integer number of keys (>=1) of that role whose signatures are required in order to consider a file as being properly signed by that role.

 <div class='example' id='example-root.json'>